Institute Professor and Professor of Biology

 "The Sharp Lab focuses on the biology and technology of small RNAs and other types of non-coding RNAs.
 RNA interference (RNAi) has dramatically expanded the possibilities for genotype/phenotype analysis in cell biology and for therapeutic intervention.
 MicroRNAs (miRNAs) are encoded by endogenous genes and regulate primarily at the stage of translation over half of all genes in mammalian cells.
 The Sharp laboratory is working to identify physically the target mRNAs for particular miRNAs.
 His laboratory has recently discovered a new class of microRNAs that are produced from sequences adjacent to transcription start sites (TSS-miRNAs).
 The functions of the small RNAs are a subject of investigation.
 His laboratory is also investigating the relationship between gene regulation by miRNAs and angiogenesis and cellular stress.
 Most promoters and enhancers in mammalian cells are transcribed divergently with RNA polymerases initiating in both directions.
 Divergent transcription generates thousands of long non-coding RNAs.
 The extent of elongation by polymerase in either the sense direction or the antisense direction is controlled by recognition of the nascent RNA by U1 snRNP, a spliceosome component.
 The function of the divergent non-coding transcripts is being investigated as well as the relationship of RNA splicing, chromatin modifications and transcription."

 Phillip A. Sharp is Institute Professor (highest academic rank) at the Massachusetts Institute of Technology and member of the Department of Biology and the Koch Institute for Integrative Cancer Research.
 He joined the Center for Cancer Research (now the Koch Institute) in 1974 and served as its director for six years, from 1985 to 1991, before taking over as head of the Department of Biology, a position he held for the next eight years.
 More recently, he was founding director of the McGovern Institute, a position he held from 2000 to 2004.
 His research interests have centered on the molecular biology of gene expression relevant to cancer and the mechanisms of RNA splicing.
 His landmark work in 1977 provided the first indications of “discontinuous genes” in mammalian cells.
 The discovery fundamentally changed scientists’ understanding of gene structure and earned Dr. Sharp the 1993 Nobel Prize in Physiology or Medicine.
 Dr. Sharp has authored over 400 papers.
 He is an elected member of the National Academy of Sciences, the Institute of Medicine, the American Academy of Arts and Sciences, the American Philosophical Society, and the Royal Society, UK.
 Among his many awards are the Gairdner Foundation International Award, the Lasker Basic Medical Research Award and the National Medal of Science.
 His long list of service includes the presidency of the AAAS (2013) and Chair of the Scientific Advisory Committee, SU2C Project, AACR.
 A native of Kentucky, Dr. Sharp earned a B.A. degree from Union College, Barbourville, KY, and a Ph.D. in chemistry from the University of Illinois, Champaign-Urbana in 1969.
-Dr. Sharp is a co-founder of Biogen and Alnylam Pharmaceuticals Inc.
+Dr. Sharp is a co-founder of Biogen and Alnylam Pharmaceuticals Inc. He is a Member and Chair of the Scientific Advisory Board, Fidelity Biosciences Group; Member of the Board of Advisors, Polaris Venture Partners; Chairman of the Scientific Advisory Board and Member of the Board of Directors, Alnylam Pharmaceuticals; Advisor and Investor, Longwood and Polaris Venture Funds; Member of the Boards of Directors at Syros Pharmaceuticals and VIR Biotechnology; and Member and Chair of the Scientific Advisory Board, Dewpoint Biotechnology.

 For further details about the Sharp Lab, click here.